 Exploring Ireland and Europe

 As ass-end boomers, “mature travellers” and international housesitters we travel the world on a retirement budget, with the occasional splurge.
 We decided we wanted to make Ireland our home so we could explore all the possibilities of travel here and in Europe.
-Canada is an incredible country to grow up in but sadly not an affordable one and I know it sounds weird but Europe can be much less expensive and of course, travel here is very easy.
+Canada is an incredible country to grow up in but sadly not an affordable one and I know it sounds weird but Europe can be much less expensive, and of course, travel here is effortless and cheaper(none of those long flights from Canada).

 International housesitting makes us sound like James Bond wannabees but it is a brilliant way to visit places you may never have been able to afford to, see historic sites, live in different cultures and enjoy some of the best food the world has to offer.